September 15, 2025

 What is Banking as a Service (BaaS) and why does it matter?

-The Banking as a Service (BaaS) is a solution that allows companies to offer financial products and services without having to build the entire infrastructure of a traditional bank.
-In other words, it's like having a road ready to drive your car, without needing to build the asphalt, enabling the operation to be fast, scalable, and secure.
+The Banking as a Service (BaaS) is a solution that allows companies to offer financial products and services without needing to build the entire infrastructure of a traditional bank.
+In other words, it’s like having a ready-made road for your car, without needing to lay the asphalt, allowing the operation to be fast, scalable, and secure.

-With BaaS, companies from various sectors — such as fintechs, startups, marketplaces, and digital retailers — can provide complete financial services to their clients, including:
+With BaaS, companies from different sectors — such as fintechs, startups, marketplaces, and digital retailers — can provide complete financial services to their clients, including:

 Digital accounts: opening, maintenance, and movement of funds, with the company’s own interface.